Home

 • 12V Converter Box

-• Universal Vehicle DC-to-DC Adapter (RadioShack #273-1811)
+• Universal Vehicle DC to DC Adapter (RadioShack #273-1811)

 • Connect the 12-volt power cord (using the M-type adapter that comes with the power cord) to the "DC IN 12V" port on the Converter Box and plug the other end into a cigarette lighter style receptacle.